 Soup– It’s a tiny shop offering a variety of fresh soups in big ol’ bowls.
 They also have delicious sandwiches to complete the meal.
 It’s a great spot for lunch but go early because they run out of soups near closing time.

 That’s Toast– This was our favorite breakfast restaurant!
 They have amazing toasts to choose from, tasty lattes, and so much more.
 It’s one of those places that I wish I could bring home to Chicago and set up somewhere nearby so I can keep visiting.

 Kottee Kaffee– It’s a small cafe where you’ll find excellent coffee and a classic breakfast.
-Kottee is highly rated and actually takes the number 1 spot on Tripadvisor for coffee & tea in Bruges.
+Kottee is highly rated and takes the number 1 spot on Tripadvisor for coffee & tea in Bruges.

-Hope this guide gave you some ideas on what to do with your 2 days in Bruges.
+I hope this guide gave you some ideas on what to do with your 2 days in Bruges.
 My biggest tip is to make sure you bring an appetite because this city doesn’t play!

 INTERESTED IN EXPLORING MORE OF EUROPE?
 HERE ARE SOME HELPFUL GUIDES